ramakay/vercelship25/README.md

 **❌ Microfrontends**
 - **Status**: Not yet available
-- **Future Potential**: Could enable embedding AI components across multiple apps
+- **Future Vision**: Each AI model runs in its own isolated sandbox context

 ### Performance Optimizations